INTRODUCTION

 Teacher Tools

-Immerse’s instructors also have several tools that they can implement throughout lessons to better guide students through the learning experience.
+IMMERSE’s instructors also have several tools that they can implement throughout lessons to better guide students through the learning experience.

-An illustration of four of the teacher tools: graphic organizer, prompt cards, lecture, and nested prompt
+An illustration of four of the teacher tools: graphic organizer, prompt cards, lecture, and nested prompt.

 These include: